-Dog vomiting and diarrhoea: what to do and when to see a vet
+My dog is vomiting or has diarrhoea: what to do, when to call the vet

-A one-off bout of vomiting or diarrhoea in a healthy adult dog is most often mild and clears up in a day or two: rest the stomach for a few hours, keep water available, and give no human medicine.
-But blood, marked lethargy or a swelling belly: see the vet without delay.
+A one-off vomit or bout of diarrhoea in a healthy adult dog is usually harmless and clears in a day or two: don't force him to eat, leave water freely available, and don't give any human medicine.
+But blood, marked lethargy or a swelling belly: vet, without waiting.

 Where it usually comes from

-In the vast majority of cases, it is a bout of dietary indiscretion: a raided bin, a fatty scrap from the table, a food change made too quickly, or a meal wolfed down too fast.
-The body clears it out, and everything settles in a day or two (WSAVA Global GI Guidelines).
-Yellow morning vomit, for its part, often comes from a stomach left empty for too long.
-The point is not to guess the cause, but to spot the rare signs that change everything.
+Most of the time, he has eaten something he shouldn't have: a raided bin, a fatty scrap from the table, a food change made too quickly, or a meal wolfed down too fast.
+The body clears it out, and in the vast majority of cases everything settles within a day or two, with no particular treatment.
+A very fatty meal can also trigger pancreatitis, an inflammation of the pancreas that shows up as a painful belly and vomiting that won't stop, a good reason to call the vet if it drags on.
+Yellow vomit in the morning, for its part, often comes from a stomach left empty for too long.
+The aim isn't to guess the cause: it's to spot the rare signs that turn watching at home into a call to the vet.

-For a healthy adult dog with no warning signs (see below), ideally after a phone call to the vet confirming there is no emergency.
+For a healthy adult dog with no warning signs (see below), ideally after a phone call to the vet confirming there's no emergency.

-The look of it (food, yellow bile, blood), how often, since when, and anything he might have swallowed or scavenged.
-These details are worth their weight in gold to the vet.
+What it looks like (food, yellow bile, blood), how often, since when, and anything he might have swallowed or picked up.
+These details are gold for the vet.

 Reintroduce food gently

-On the vet's advice, then offer small portions of a very digestible food (plain rice and chicken, for example), before returning to his usual ration.
+On your vet's advice, then offer small portions of a very digestible food (plain rice and chicken, for example), before going back to his usual ration.

-Energy, appetite, thirst and hydration: nice moist gums, and the skin over the back that, gently pinched, springs straight back.
-Any worsening: see the vet.
+Energy, appetite, thirst and hydration: nice moist gums, and the skin over his back springing straight back when you pinch it gently.
+Anything getting worse: vet.

-For a puppy, an elderly dog or a very small breed, the rule is reversed: you never let them fast, and you see the vet sooner.
-Their reserves are slim, so the risk of low blood sugar and dehydration comes within hours.
+With a puppy, an older dog or a very small one, the rule flips: never make him fast, and call the vet sooner.
+They have far fewer reserves: low blood sugar (hypoglycaemia) and dehydration can set in within hours.

 When to call the vet

-Three levels to place your response.
-When in doubt, a call to the vet costs nothing.
+Three levels to help you place things.
+If in doubt, a call to the vet costs nothing.

-- A one-off bout of vomiting in a dog who is eating, drinking, playing and staying in good spirits
+- A one-off vomit in a dog who is eating, drinking, playing and in good spirits

-- Passing loose stools, with no blood, in a lively, well-hydrated adult
+- A passing bout of soft stools, with no blood, in a lively, well-hydrated adult

-- The occasional bringing up of a little yellow bile in the morning on an empty stomach
+- A little yellow bile brought up now and then, in the morning on an empty stomach

 Call the vet

-- Repeated episodes, or a dog who can no longer even keep water down
+- Repeated episodes, or a dog who can't even keep water down

-- Lethargy, refusing to eat, fever, or pain when you touch the belly
+- Lethargy, refusing food, a fever, or a belly that hurts when you touch it

-- Signs of dehydration: tacky gums, sunken eyes, a skin fold that stays tented
+- Signs of dehydration: tacky gums, sunken eyes, a pinch of skin that stays tented

-- Symptoms lasting beyond 24 to 48 hours, or a vulnerable dog: puppy, senior, small breed
+- Symptoms lasting beyond 24 to 48 hours, or a fragile dog: a puppy, a senior, a small breed

 Emergency, go now

-- Straining to vomit without bringing anything up, with a belly that swells and tightens
+- Retching that brings nothing up, with a belly that swells and goes tight

-- Sudden, heavy and very bloody diarrhoea, especially in an unvaccinated puppy
+- Sudden, profuse, very bloody diarrhoea, especially in an unvaccinated puppy

-- A dog who is collapsed, can no longer stand or no longer responds
+- A dog who is collapsed, no longer getting up or responding

-- A suspected swallowing of something toxic or a foreign body
+- Any suspicion that he has swallowed something toxic or a foreign object

 Do this right now